 Backup File Naming Rules

-Note: If you haven't previouslymanually set up website and database backups in Baota Panel, you may not have backup files, making it impossible to restore website data.
+Note, if you have not previouslymanually set up website and database backups in the Baota Panel, then you may not have backup files, and thus cannot restore the website data.

-How to Recover a Site Accidentally Deleted in Baota
+How to Restore After Accidentally Deleting a Site in Baota Panel

-Emergency Situation Alert: If you have just deleted a site,do not immediately create a site with the same nameto avoid data being overwritten!
+Emergency Notice: If you have just deleted a site,do not immediately create a site with the same name, to avoid data being overwritten!

-Step 1: Log in to Baota Panel, open the File function, navigate to the /www/wwwroot directory, and check if the folder for your previous website still exists.
+Step 1: Log in to the Baota Panel, open the file function, navigate to the /www/wwwroot directory, and check if the folder of your previous website still exists.

-If you see the website folder is still there, it means the website files are intact and can be restored directly.
-If not, check the backup folder or file recycle bin for website data.
-If neither contains it, restoration is not possible.
+If you see the website folder is still there, it means the website files are still present and can be directly restored.
+If not, check if the backup folder or file recycle bin contains the website data.
+If neither does, then restoration is not possible.

 Step 2: Check if the database still exists.

-In the Baota Panel backend, go to Databases and see if the database for the mistakenly deleted website is still present.
-If not, try looking in the Baota backup folder for a database backup.
-If found, it can be restored; if not, restoration is not possible.
+In the Baota Panel backend, go to Databases and see if the database for the mistakenly deleted website is still there.
+If not, try to find a database backup in the Baota backup folder.
+If one exists, it can be restored; if not, restoration is not possible.

 Step 3: Create a New Website

-Click Websites → Create New Website → Enter your domain name → Do not create a database
+Click Websites → Create New Website → Fill in your domain → Do not create a database

 After creation, the normal website folder should be the one found in Step 1.
-If not, manually move all contents from the folder found in Step 1 to the new website folder.
+If not, manually cut all contents from the folder found in Step 1 and paste them into the new website folder.

-Since the previous database hasn't been deleted, wp-config.php already contains the previous database information by default.
+Since the database from before is not deleted, wp-config.php by default contains the previous database information.
 No manual modification is needed; simply visit the website domain to open the site.
-The mistakenly deleted website is now successfully restored.
+The mistakenly deleted website is then successfully restored.

-If you have previously backed up your website and database using Baota Panel, the restoration process is very simple.
+If you have previously backed up your website and database using the Baota Panel, the restoration method is very simple.

 I. Restore Website Data